hackclub/winter/TechTurtel.md

 ## Budget

 For the 3d printer it is currently on sale for 3 days, if possible can I buy it now and get reinbursed for the purchase later, so we can catch the sale?
+We will cover shipping, taxes, and anything extra

 | Product         | Supplier/Link                         | Cost   |
 | --------------- | ------------------------------------- | ------ |